geekygiks/ArtificialIntelligenceHomeSecurity/README.md

 It has been tested on ubuntu 15.04/17.10 OS on AMD64 and ARM architecture.
 The software is distributed under APACHE licence (see licence).

-The standalone binary executable requires minimal external dependencies as the libraries such as tensorflow, openCV and others are linked in the software.
+The standalone binary executable requires minimal external dependencies as the libraries such as tensorflow, openCV, pygame and others are linked within the software.
 The software works by capturing the image using inbuilt/USB powered webcam, comparing the subsequent images for pixel differences and piping the image through deep learning algorithm.
 Once the object of interest(human in present case) is detected, the software attempts to send email with image as an attachment to the designated email ids.
-The feature is currently restricted to dummy email id, if you want to customize to yours send me an email with the request.
+The feature is currently restricted to dummy email id, if you want to customize it to yours, pl. send me an email with request.
 I will send you the required binaries.

 Usage: